andrewstellman/pbprdf/README.md

 $ sbt eclipse
 ```

-Generatesample Turtle from the unit test data and print it to the console
+Generate sample Turtle from the unit test data and print it to the console

 using the script:
 ```